SlopeCraft/SlopeCraftDocs/docs/compilation-guide.en.md

    |         `SlopeCraft_gprof`         |  BOOL  |            false            | Profile with gprof.                                                            |

 ### 4. Build all targets

 ```bash
 cmake --build . --parallel
 ```

 ### 5. Install and delete

 Run cmake --install to install all binaries and block files.
 By default the install directory is `${CMAKE_BINARY_DIR}/install`, where you can find all executables.
 There may also be a directory `please_delete_this_folder`, delete it.

 ### 6. Deploy

 You may need to deploy shared libs for executables.
 For windows, run `windeployqt SlopeCraft.exe` in command line.
 And there should be similiar deployment commands on other platforms, like `macdeployqt` on MacOS.

 ## Notice

-1. If you meet any problem, draw me a new issue.
+1. If you meet any problem, submit a new issue.
 2. If you are building VisualCraftL on **linux**, some linking problems around libzip may occur.
 To fix this problem, there are 2 ways possible:
    1. Use a **static archive of libzip** instead of shared lib.
 But this libzip.a should be compiled with argument **`-fPIC`**, because `libVisualCraftL.so`, a shared lib will link to it.
       - If your libzip.a links other compress libs(for example, lzma), linking may fail.
 That is because libzip links to its dependents **privately regardless of whether libzip is built to be a shared lib**.
 I guess that this is a designing mistake in libzip.
 So it is **deprecated** to use a static libzip.
    2. Use shared libzip, and copy `libzip.so` and symlinks against it to `CMAKE_CURRENT_BINARY_DIR`.
 This is what I'm doing now.
 3. If you are building SlopeCraft with OpenCL as GPU API, **your first compilation is expected to meet a link failure**.
 This is because OpenCL C source code are embeded as resource file(not Windows .rc), so a 3rd party [resource file implementation(ResourceCreator.cmake)](https://github.com/isRyven/ResourceCreator.cmake.git) based on cmake is introduced to implement it.
 It doesn't work pretty well with qt, because "ResourceCreator.cmake" generates C code(**__rsc_ColorManip_cl_rc.c**) when cmake is building, however Qt requries all source files exist when cmake is configuring.
 Now the C source file is **touched**, but the correct code will not generate once the file exists.
 A perfect solution is not found out yet, so please fix it by following steps: